pingcap/docs/tiup/tiup-component-cluster-enable.md

 ### -R, --role

 - Specifies the roles whose auto-enabling service is to be enabled.
 The value of this option is a comma-separated list of node roles.
-The role is the second column of the cluster status table returned by the `tiup cluster display`(/tiup/tiup-component-cluster-display.md) command.
+The role is the second column of the cluster status table returned by the [`tiup-component-cluster-display`](/tiup/tiup-component-cluster-display.md) command.
 - Data type: `STRINGS`
 - If this option is not specified in the command, the auto-enabling of all roles is enabled by default.